alexpechkarev/larbac/readme.md

 # LARBAC

 Role based access control package for Laravel 5.

 Intentions of this package is to apply RBAC abstraction level to promote secure user administration.
 Access decisions are based on the roles and permissions individual users have as part of organization.
 The basic concept is that users obtain permissions by being member of role, where permissions are assigned to roles and roles assigned to users.
 User-role and permission-role have many-to-many relation, allowing single role have many users and single user have many roles, same applies to permissions.
-This package allows access validation based on roles, permissions or both.

-Todo:
+This package includes front-end interface that allows:

+ - create, edit and delete permissions
+ - create, edit and delete roles
+ - assign permissions to roles
-    - web interface to manege roles/permissions and assign to user - added/ testing
+ - assign roles to users

-    - modify config file allowing setting controller routes
-    - update readme
+By default frontend option is set to `true`, if you wish to create roles and assign permissions in your own way simply turn this option off in configuration file of this package.

 ## Requirements